krogerco/CombineExtensions-iOS/README.md

 ## Requirements

-- Xcode 13.2+
+- Xcode 14.2+
 - Swift 5.7+

 ## Installation

-The easiest way to install Gauntlet is by adding a dependency via SPM.
+The easiest way to install CombineExtensions is by adding a dependency via SPM.

 ```swift
         .package(